 |Sleep||Often of poor quality; > 7 hours||Excellent quality; < 5 hours naturally|

-How to choose proper breathing techniques?
+How to choose proper respiratory techniques?

 This Table explains why sick people have low body-oxygen levels.